-It has been 8 weeks since I started my new job at the University of Washington, and 9 weeks since I left Microsoft.
-I have been increasingly productive, content, and lighter that entire time.
+I started my new job at the University of Washington in May 2012, and 2 weeks after leaving Microsoft.
+I have been increasingly productive, content, and lighter .
 That makes me ask: Why?
 What is so different?
-Let's see, using my favorite weapon of choice: data!
+Let's look, using my favorite weapon of choice: data!

 Measuring personal satisfaction accurately is impossibly hard.
 So let's focus on how time is spent, and consider the enjoyment factor for different tasks.
 The assumption is that overall satisfaction is the sum of satisfaction over various hours.
 The more enjoyable each hour, the happier we will be.

 We each enjoy different activities.
 Some people enjoy meetings and PowerPoint, and some people prefer solitude and writing code.
 In an ideal situation our job is full of tasks we enjoy doing, and mostly avoids things we don't like.